Tylemagne/Pad/README.md

 Goals for Pad
 ======
 * Secure - No accounts.
 No bullshit.
-Just a clean slate with the option to open or create a Pad.
-If people want to cloudify their files, they can easily stick the folder in their own Dropbox, Drive, or network disk.
+Just a clean window with the option to open an existing notebook, or create a new one.
+If people want to cloudify their notebook's folder, they can easily stick in in their own Dropbox, Drive, or network disk.
 Pad won't force anything else onto the plate.
 * Interlinkable - A core feature will be the ability to create and make clickable Wiki-like links to any number of pages within a single Pad.
 * Customizable - Night and day mode.
 Resizable.
 Fullscreen mode to accommodate any usage scenario.
 * Simple - Accomplishing something should take as few keystrokes and clicks as possible.
 No more than 2 non-standard hotkeys should need to be memorized.